Nominees: Magnificent Ambersons, To Be or Not to Be, This Gun for Hire, Cat People, Talk of the Town, Bambi, The Glass Key

 Nominees: 49th Parallel, Kings Row, Magnificent Ambersons, The Pied Piper, The Pride of the Yankees, Random Harvest, Talk of the Town, Wake Island, Yankee Doodle Dandy

 Okay, here’s where it gets weird.
-As mentioned The Oscars go by Hollywood rules, a Best Picture nominee has to play in Los Angeles for a week to be eligible.
+As mentioned, the Oscars go by Hollywood rules, a Best Picture nominee has to play in Los Angeles for a week to be eligible.
 The Felix's go by international rules: If you had a substantial run somewhere in the world, you’re eligible.
 Because of this, there will be a few oddballs.
 And here’s a biggie.

 Casablanca had showings (primarily) in NY in Nov 1942 and ran for 10 weeks, but didn't get to L.A. until it was reissued later in 1943.
 That’s why you'll see Casablanca on critic's top 10 lists for 1942, though it was not acknowledged by the Academy until 43.
 I'm sticking with its official release date of 1942.